-- Heavy objects in the load compartment should be placed as far forward as possible.
-If objects can be stacked, the heavier objects should be placed at the bottom. - Secure objects with lashing straps attached to lashing eyes \$\phi\$ 47. - Secure loose objects in load compartment to prevent sliding. - The load must not obstruct the operation of the pedals, parking brake and gear selector, or hinder the freedom of movement of the driver.
+- Heavy objects in the load compartment should be evenly distributed and placed as far forward as possible.
+If objects can be stacked, the heavier objects should be placed at the bottom. - Secure objects with lashing straps attached to lashing eyes \$\dip\$ 54. - Secure loose objects in load compartment to prevent sliding. - The load must not obstruct the operation of the pedals, parking brake and gear selector, or hinder the freedom of movement of the driver.
 Do not place any unsecured objects in the interior. - Do not drive with an open load compartment.
-In addition, the number plate is only distinguishable and illuminated correctly if the doors are closed. - The payload is the difference between the permitted gross vehicle weight (see identification plate ▷ 134) and the EC kerb weight.
+In addition, the number plate is only distinguishable and illuminated correctly if the doors are closed. - The payload is the difference between the permitted gross vehicle weight (see identification